Mental Toughness and Training Consistency

 Consider two athletes with identical talent and identical training plans:

-• Athlete A trains brilliantly when motivated (about 70% of scheduled sessions) and skips the rest
+• Athlete A trains well when motivated, completing about 70% of scheduled sessions, and skips the rest

-After a year, Athlete B will be significantly fitter, more confident, and more race-ready — not because their best sessions were better, but because their worst sessions still happened.
+After a year, Athlete B will be significantly fitter, more confident, and more race-ready, not because their best sessions were better, but because their moderate sessions still happened.

-This is the compound effect in action.
-And it is available to everyone.
+This compound effect is available to everyone.
 You do not need elite genetics or unlimited free time.
 You need a plan, a way to track your progress, and the mental framework to keep showing up when it is not fun, not convenient, and not glamorous.

 Building Your Mental Training Practice